wrzchwc/simulated-annealing-tsp/readme.md

 ## Application modes

 `Demonstrate` - mode designed to present application functioning for the individual instance.
-User enters the name of file containing matrix and the TSP is being solved and the result.
+User enters the name of file containing matrix and the TSP is being solved and the result is presented on the screen.

 `Execute` - mode designed to perform research on the test instances.
 After providing the name of the `configuration file` the application solves TSP for specified instances twice for each variant of the algorithm and